 251Kgs to 2000Kgs NEC of explosives

-This option allows for bulk storage of fireworks and separation distances will apply, which is the distance between your premises and things such as footpaths, roads and other buildings.
+This option allows for bulk storage of fireworks and separation distances will apply.
+This is the distance between your premises and things such as footpaths, roads and other buildings.
 The amount you can store will be dictated by your risk assessment and the approval of the explosives inspecting officer.

-The following documents should be submitted with the application form
+The following documents must be submitted with the application form

 A plan to a scale sufficient to show the location of the site in relation to its surroundings (i.e. named or numbered roads, hamlets, villages or geographical features).
 Where the site does not have a postal address this should normally be a minimum scale of 1:25000.

-If you intend to store, process or manufacture explosives within a building that is also used for other purposes you should include a floor plan showing the places within the building where you intend storing, processing or manufacturing the explosives.
+If you intend to store, process or manufacture explosives within a building you should include a floor plan showing the places within the building where you intend storing, processing or manufacturing the explosives.